 Publisher, developmental editor, novelist (Mercury House, Ballantine Books), short-story writer (The Yale Review, The Antioch Review), journalist (San Francisco Chronicle, Salon.com, Huffington Post), and translator (Pablo Neruda’s 100 Sonnets of Love).
 Influences include Jane Austen, Frank O’Connor, and Eduardo Galeano.
 His novels include My Father in the Night, The King of Rumah Nadai, and A Kiss for Señor Guevara.
 His short-story collections include The Day Nothing Happened, Little Bridget and the Flames of Hell, and New York.
 In his spare time, Terry enjoys a rather serious relationship with Argentine tango music and dance.

 Le Grand Tango is the definitive biography of Argentine composer and musician Astor Piazzolla, whose genius is nothing if not controversial.
-The debate still rages as to whether he reinvented tango or if his music is not tango at all.
+The debate still rages as to whether he reinvented tango or if his music is indeed tango at all.
+This new updated and expanded “Anniversary Edition,” published twenty-five years after Piazzolla’s death, includes new material from both authors, updates on the Piazzolla family and legacy, and new photographs.

 Born in a seacoast town in Argentina in 1921, Piazzolla spent most of his childhood in the East Village of New York, returning to Argentina at sixteen, already a talented bandoneon player.
 He would take tango music to new, jazz and classical-influenced heights that were rejected in Argentina but celebrated in Europe and on the international stage.
 By his death in 1992, he had millions of fans, including some of the most accomplished musicians in the world.